bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 ## The qbezier-join

 The qbezier-join would join two absolute path points by the virtual of a quardratic Bezier curve.
-The control point of the curve is to be expressed relative to the 'lastpt' location.
+The control point of the curve is to be expressed in absolute coordinates.

     \path a = (0,0)|qbezier:4,-1|(5,5)

 The previous example would have joint two path points by a quardratic Bezier curve with control point at (4,-1).
-Note that the numbers placed after "qbezier:" are relative to the absolute point before it.

 ## The cbezier-join

 The cbezier-join would join two absolute path points by the virtual of a cubic Bezier curve.
-The first control point of the curve is to be expressed relative to the 'lastpt' location, and the second control point is to be expressed relative to the 'new' location.
+Both control points of the curve is to be expressed in absolute coordinate.

     \path a = (0,0)|cbezier:4,-1,0,-5|(5,5)

-The previous example would have joint two path points by a cubic Bezier curve with first control point at (4,-1) and the second control point at (5,0).
+The previous example would have joint two path points by a cubic Bezier curve with first control point at (4,-1) and the second control point at (0,-5).

 ## The veer-join